 He chalks the incident up to jealousy and heartbreak.
 But with his mind already drifting back to the two-run double in the bottom of the fourth, he forgives himself and moves on.
 He’s sorry he got so worked up over nothing.
 But come on.
 What happened here this afternoon could have happened to anyone.
 Anyone at all.

-Robert McGuill’s work has appeared in Narrative, the Southwest Review, the Saturday Evening Post, Louisiana Literature, American Fiction, and other publications.
-His stories have been nominated for the Pushcart Prize five times, and short-listed for awards by, among others, Glimmer Train, the New Guard, and Sequestrum Art & Literature.
+Robert McGuill’s work has appeared in Narrative, Southwest Review, Saturday Evening Post, Louisiana Literature, American Fiction, and other publications.
+His stories have been nominated for the Pushcart Prize five times, and short-listed for awards by, among others, Glimmer Train, New Guard, and Sequestrum Art & Literature.